openshift/enhancements/enhancements/installer/connected-assisted-installer.md

 that approach cannot be supported, users can proceed by providing an extra host (4 hosts to build a 3 node cluster, 6 hosts to build a 5 node cluster, etc.).

+There was a question about how the agent is secured:

+Could you add some specifics notes on the security for this design?
+There are a lot of attack vectors in remote installation and auto-join systems, but maybe there are details I’m missing that make this model secure.
+Would be helpful to have them explicitly noted.

+This part of the change should be replaced with those details, when ready.

 ## Design Details